- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 Located in the town of Oak Bluffs on Martha’s Vineyard, the Flying Horses Carousel is the country’s oldest operating platform carousel.
 It was constructed in 1876 by the Charles W. F. Dare Company and is one of the only surviving Dare carousels today.
 The Flying Horses Carousel has been operating in its current location since 1889 and is now a National Historic Landmark.

+There are tons of historic sites in Salem, Massachusetts.
 In 1692, the city of Salem experienced an infamous bout of mass hysteria leading to the condemnation and persecution of those accused of witchcraft.
 Today, much of Salem’s identity has been built around the witch trials, drawing in tons of tourists each year.
 There are so many great things to do in Salem, but the city’s history makes Salem’s historic sites a must-visit.

 The Witch Trials Memorial is dedicated to the 20 victims who were executed during the trials, and within walking distance is the Charter Street Cemetery, where you can find the graves of several people associated with the trials.
 There is also the home of one of the judges involved in the trials, known as the Witch House, as well as the Rebecca Nurse Homestead, the home of one of the trials’ victims.